Stephanie Richard

 Background

-Professor Stephanie Richard is the Director of the law school's Rights in Systems Enforced (RISE) clinic.
-RISE will train and engage students in trauma-informed direct representation of survivors of violent crime who seek to assert their rights in state or federal criminal or immigration enforcement systems or who require related legal assistance in the civil justice system.
-Prior to joining Loyola, Richard served as Policy & Legal Services Director at the Coalition to Abolish Slavery & Trafficking.
-Her publications include, e.g.State Legislation and Human Trafficking: Helpful or Harmful? in University of Michigan Journal of Law Reform and Expanding Protections for Guest Workers Benefits Businesses in the peer-reviewed Business & Human Rights Journal.
+Professor Stephanie Richard is the Director of the Sunita Jain Anti-Trafficking Initiative(SJI) at the law school.
+The Sunita Jain Anti-Trafficking Initiative is supported by a student practicum at Loyola Law School, which trains law students on the complex intersectional issues involved with preventing human trafficking from an anti-carceral persepctive.
+Prior to directing SJI, Professor Richard led the development of the Rights in Systems Enforced (RISE) clinic at the law school.
+RISE trained and engaged students in trauma-informed direct representation of survivors of violent crime asserting their rights in state or federal criminal systems or who required related legal assistance in the civil justice system.
+Before joining Loyola, Richard served as the Policy & Legal Services Director at the Coalition to Abolish Slavery & Trafficking.
+Her publications include e.g.State Legislation and Human Trafficking: Helpful or Harmful? in the University of Michigan, Journal of Law Reform and Expanding Protections for Guest Workers Benefits Businesses in the peer-reviewed Business & Human Rights Journal.
 Richard regularly provides testimony and guidance to, e.g.: the U.S. Departments of Labor, Justice, and Homeland Security; state legislatures and attorneys general offices; the Judicial Council of California; and the Uniform Law Commission.